 How to Implement a Homomorphic Encryption Scheme?

-Open source homomorphic encryption is now practical in the real world.
+Open-source homomorphic encryption is now practical in the real world.
 See the above links to IBM's announcements for toolkits on Linux, MacOS, and iOS.

 How Difficult is Homomorphic Encryption?

 However, its computational complexity remains an issue.
 It's hard for computers.
-It's not as terribly slow as initial solutions were.
+It's not as terribly slow as the initial solutions were.
 But homomorphic encryption still makes even simple calculations significantly slower.

 The good news is that its performance is acceptable for some popular uses.